Name Change Policy

 Preferred Name

-CUNY recognizes the importance of a name change.
+CUNY recognizes the importance that a change of name might have to students during their time with the university.
 A preferred name is not a legal name but is generally used to change how others refer to the student.
 For example, student Jonathan Doe may prefer the name John or student Mary Jane Doe may want to be referred to as Mary Jane or Jane, rather than Mary.
-Note that preferred names are not limited to variations of a student’s legal name; for example, student Jennifer may request the preferred name David due to a change in gender identity and be unable to present the documents necessary to secure a court-ordered or common-law name change.
+Note that preferred names are not limited to variations of a student's legal name; for example, student Jennifer may request the preferred name David due to a change in gender identity and be unable to present the documents necessary to secure a court-ordered or common-law name change.
 Students may use a preferred name on all documents and records other than official documents.
-Documents and records that may display a preferred name include course rosters, student identification cards, and student e-mail addresses as well as honors, awards, and prizes issued by the university.
-A preferred name will not be reflected on a student’s diploma or transcript.
+Documents and records that may display a preferred name include, among other things, course rosters, student identification cards, student e-mail addresses, and honors, awards, and prizes issued by the university.
+A preferred name will not be reflected on a student's diploma or transcript.

 Changes Due to Typographical Errors